 Finally, there's bodily sensations.
 Some common examples of this type of fish are:

 None of these "fish" can hurt us, but like the other fish, when we are experiencing all of these fish swimming around us at once, we can become terrified.

 How to deal with a school of fish

 First, don't treat it like it's a giant ocean monster trying to kill you.
 If you are swimming in the ocean and big school of fish swims by, it might be uncomfortable, but it's not life-threatening or even dangerous.
 If we just let the fish be there, we can actually open up to the experience and be curious about it, even if it's really uncomfortable!
 Eventually, the fish will slowly disperse.
-We'll notice there aren't quite as many fish as before until they have all swam away.
+We'll notice that fewer fish are present until they have all swam away.

-It's the same approach we can take with a panic attack.
+We can take the same approach with a panic attack.
 The symptoms will start swimming near us.
 We'll notice what's happening.
 Rather than becoming terrified, we can acknowledge what is happening, that the school of fish has swam by.
 We can start noticing individual fish rather than being overwhelmed by the presence of the entire school.
 We can notice each thought, feeling and sensation.
 We can be curious about them.
 We can try to open up to each individual symptom as we experience it.
-Eventually, we will notice that the symptoms start swimming away until they have all departed.
+Eventually, we will notice that the symptoms have started swimming away.
+Eventually, they will all have departed.

-The last thing we want to do if we want the school of fish to move on is to feed them.
+If we want the school of fish to move, the last thing we want to do is to feed them.
 Fear feeds the school of fish we call a panic attack.
-By just being curious about each little symptom, we minimize how much we feed the panic attack.
+By being curious about each little symptom, we minimize how much we feed the panic attack.
+By being curious, we express our confidence that this episode of panic can't hurt us and that we know it's something we can handle.
 This approach doesn't mean that panic attacks will never arise again, but in my experience, once using this method, most people I've worked with have had panic attacks stop completely or arise much less frequently than before.